5U55/SilkTouchSpigot/README.md

 **/unsilktouch** without the player name can also be used to revoke the silk touch capabilities from the player that entered the command

+**/checksilktouch <player>**  checks and displays a players silk touch capabilities

+**/checksilktouch** without the player name can also be used check the silk touch capabilities of the player that entered the command

 # Usage